Ajiet-DevNation/HackElite2023/README.md

 - Type#4 is a folder to upload various kinds of portfolio websites.
 - You can contribute by uploading your portfolio website screenshots along with code.

+**After you upload your solution create new Pull request and wait for reviewers to review your pull request before getting it merged**